Using the DMF Recorder Node

 Guidelines and Limitations for Enabling Egress sFlow

-Below are the guidelines and limitations to consider while enabling Egress sFlow :
+Consider the following guidelines and limitations while enabling Egress sFlow:

 - The Egress sFlow support for the Recorder Nodes (RN) feature requires a configured sFlow collector in a fabric configured to allow sFlows.